Araújo: History

-According to various historians, Don Rodrigo Annes de Araújo was descended from members of the royal families of the kingdom of France and the kingdom of Burgundy through a noble French knight named Iohannes Tirante, also known as "Jean Tyranothe".
-This French knight, along with a large number of knights from France and Burgundy, participated in the battles of the Reconquista, helping to expel the Moors and defend the kingdom.
-Reconquered lands were donated to the knights who participated in the battles, as well as other royal privileges.
+According to various historians, Rodrigo Anes of Araújo was descended from members of the royal families of the kingdoms of France and Burgundy through a noble French knight named Iohannes Tirante also known as "Jean Tyranothe".
+This French knight, along with a large number of knights from France and Burgundy, participated in the battles of the Reconquista, helping to expel the Moors and defend Galicia.
+Reconquered lands were granted to the knights who participated in the battles, as well as other royal titles and privileges, as reward.

-The existence of this knight is verified throughout the acts of royal privileges granted by the king Alfonso VII of Leon, and his son, where it is possible to see the name Iohannes Tirante among the nobles who received royal privileges.
+The existence of this knight is verified throughout the acts of royal privileges granted by the king Alfonso VII of Leon and his son, Sancho III of Castile, where it is possible to see the name Iohannes Tirante among the nobles who received royal privileges.
 His name also appears in a scroll dated 1139, in which he is mentioned together with other nobles involved in the reconstruction of a church in the south of Galicia.
-Iohannes Tirante would be the son of a Galician nobleman named Fernando Annes, with a French woman of noble origin, a descendant of the royal houses of France and Borgoña, probably one of the daughters or granddaughters of king Philip I of France, or of Duchess Hidegard of Burgundy.
-He moved to Galicia after 1128, to help his father who was one of the most powerful men in that kingdom.
-In this period, in addition to fighting the Moors, He would help King Afonso VII of León defend Galician interests against Prince Afonso Henriques, who was trying to proclaim himself king of Portugal.
+Iohannes Tirante would be the son of a Galician nobleman named Fernando Annes with a French woman of noble origin, a descendant of the royal houses of France and Burgundy, probably one of the daughters or granddaughters of King Philip I of France, or of Duchess Hildegarde of Burgundy.
+He relocated to Galicia after 1128 to help his father who was one of the most powerful men in that kingdom.
+In this period, in addition to fighting the Moors, he would help King Alfonso VII of León and Castile defend Galician interests against Prince Afonso Henriques, who was trying to proclaim himself the king of Portugal.
 At the time, Portugal was a county linked to the Kingdom of Galicia.